-Portable Ubuntu for Windows (Pubuntu) is a project headed by Claudio Cacsar Sa¡nchez Tejeda that uses CoLinux (Cooperative Linux) to enable a user to run Ubuntu on top of Windows.
-CoLinux, a port of the Linux Kernel, is an open source virtual machine that works much like Qemu (some claim it is faster).
-Ubuntu is a fork of Debian, and a product of Canonical Ltd.
+Portable Ubuntu Remix for Windows (Pubuntu) is a project headed by Claudio Cacsar Sa¡nchez Tejeda.
+It uses CoLinux (Cooperative Linux) to enable a user to run Ubuntu on top of Windows.
+CoLinux, a port of the Linux Kernel, is an open source virtual machine that works much like Qemu, but most claim it is much faster.
+And finally, Ubuntu is a fork of Debian, and a product of Canonical Ltd.

-CoLinux Portable Ubuntu Screenshot
+CoLinux Portable Ubuntu Remix

+Running Linux on top of , within, or alongside Windows.
 Notice the top edge Ubuntu panel or taskbar in the screenshot below.

-Distribution Home Page: portableubuntu.demonccc.com.ar
+Distribution Home Page: Project Home Page

 Minimum Flash Drive Capacity: 2GB